A Bible Study by Jack Kelley

 And the Lord said, “Listen to what the unjust judge says.
 And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?
 I tell you, he will see that they get justice, and quickly.
 However, when the Son of Man comes, will he find faith on the earth?”
 Luke 18:1-8)

-Then He told His disciples the story of the persistent widow.
-His point was that if even a corrupt judge could eventually be persuaded by the persistence of a widow, someone without standing or influence in their day, how much more likely would the Lord be to respond to the persistent prayers of His followers?
+After that He told them the parable of the persistent widow.
+His point was that if even a corrupt judge could eventually be persuaded by the persistence of a widow, someone without standing or influence in their day, how much more likely would the Lord be to respond to the persistent prayers of His people?

 “Pray without ceasing,” Paul wrote in 1 Thes.
 5:17.
 Good advice.
 Earlier the Lord had given us similar instruction.